leafo/moonscript/docs/reference.md

     ```

 The precedence of the first argument of a function call can also be controlled
-using whitespace if the argument is a literal string.In Lua, it is common to
+using whitespace if the argument is a literal string.
+In Lua, it is common to
-leave off parentheses when calling a function with a single string literal.
+leave off parentheses when calling a function with a single string or table
+literal.

 When there is no space between a variable and a string literal, the
 function call takes precedence over any following expressions.
 No other